ANTH 425/JSISA 427 (Anthropology of the Post-Soviet States)

 2) Explain in a sentence or two what you find interesting, problematic, or warranting further discussion in the passage or key point you selected.
 Some things to consider include: what underlying assumptions does the author make?
 What methods were used to gather the information that is the basis for the assertions in the reading?
 Your post may be a response engaging a previous post by another student.

-Occasionally the reading highlight assignment may be modified to a different brief homework related to the readings or films.
-Class participation will include all-class discussion, as well as discussions in small groups followed by reporting back to the whole class.
-There will also be brief in-class writings in response to prompts relating to the readings.
+Class participation will include all-class discussion, discussions in small groups , and reporting back to the whole class on small-group discussions.
+There may also be brief in-class writings in response to prompts relating to the readings.

-Research project (30%)
+Research project (20%)

-A research project plan is due on the Thursday of week 6, your recorded presentation is due before the Friday of week 9, and the written paper is due at the end of week 10.
+A research project plan is due on the Thursday of week 6, your presentation is due before the Friday of week 9, and the written paper is due at the end of week 10.

 Option 1: Website review (write-up and presentation).
 Choose a website related to Ukraine.
 The site may be presenting or marketing something, or it can be an official government site or the site of a non-governmental organization.
 The site may be based in another country, as long as it focuses primarily on something to do with Ukraine (for example: International relations, aid, business, refugees).
 Write a 5 page (typed, double-spaced) review of the website, examining how the site aims to construct particular identities or value systems, and what ideologies (of rights, health, values) are implicit in the content (images, text) and form (colors, fonts, layout) of the site.
 Provide the web-address in your paper.

 Option 2: Soviet/post-soviet/wartime interview (write-up and presentation).
 Find someone who has lived in Ukraine for at least 15 years, who is willing to be interviewed about their life and attitudes.
 This could be a temporary visitor (such as a student or researcher) or someone who has immigrated to the US.
 Depending on your interviewee, you can focus your interview in various ways.
 For example, with someone who experienced both Soviet and post-Soviet life, you could find out how they experienced the transition.
 With someone who emigrated during Soviet/Cold War times, you could ask about their reasons for, and experiences of, emigration, and how their sense of identity has been impacted by the current war (at a distance).
 With someone who grew up in post-Soviet times, you could find out how they understand the Soviet era, what and how they learned about it, and to what extent Sovietness is still present in their country.
 For someone who has experienced war in Ukraine (since 2014 in Crimea and the Donbas region, or since 2022 elsewhere), you can focus on its impact.
-You may choose to focus your interview a subtopic we explores in class, such as health care, environment, or racial and national identities.
+You may choose to focus your interview a subtopic we explore in class, such as health care, environment, or racial and national identities.
 Write a 5 page (double-spaced) summary of your findings.

 Quizzes (30%)